dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 ### Day 16: Flawed Frequency Transmission ###

 Part 1 was kinda ugly but straightforward via brute force.
 That didn't work for part 2.
 Frankly, I was stumped, and after an hour or so, turned to reddit for a hint.
 I knew the growing number of zeros on the front of the "fft" calculation provided an optimization opportunity, but missed the two big observations: that the coefficients would all be 1 in the region of interest, and that therefore the calculation devolved into partial sums.
-Good explanation [here] (https://github.com/mebeim/aoc/blob/master/2019/README.md#day-16---flawed-frequency-transmission), which is what I used as a model for my implementation.
+Good explanation [here](https://github.com/mebeim/aoc/blob/master/2019/README.md#day-16---flawed-frequency-transmission), which is what I used as a model for my implementation.
 Re: Nim...
 I stumbled a few minutes figuring out that HSlices can't run backwards, so `for i in 3..1` needs to be written as `for i in countdown(3,1)`.

 ### Day 17: Set and Forget ###

 Part 1 was no problem using my `dgraph` library to find intersections.
 I noticed in the graph that there are two dead end nodes: the start, and what could only be the end.
 Then I had a couple failed attempts... the shortest path from start to end didn't cover all nodes, which should have been obvious.
 I left this approach in the code.
 Then I researched (NP-hard!) path covering and maximum path algorithms and despaired.
 Finally I tried a heuristic: go straight through intersections, if can't continue straight, go left if possible, otherwise go right.
 It worked!
 Having to segment that path programmatically seemed like too much work, so I did that using my text editor.
 The rest was easy once I remembered that I needed to reverse the input since my vm `pop`s the inputs off the input sequence.

+### Day 18: Many-Worlds Interpretation ###

+I can take zero credit for figuring this out.
+My initial solution did a Dijkstra shortest path search with doors closed, choosing one reachable key at a time, adding the door edges as keys are chosen, exploring all possible paths by cloning the state at each choice.
+It works great for small examples, which included 4 of the 5 examples.
+Combinatorial explosion ensued.
+After banging my head against the wall, I went to the solution thread on reddit, and found [this Lua solution](https://www.reddit.com/r/adventofcode/comments/ec8090/2019_day_18_solutions/fb9zet8?utm_source=share&utm_medium=web2x) [source](https://github.com/jwise/aoc/blob/master/2019/18.lua).
+I translated to Nim, which wasn't a picnic, and solved my challenge.
+I think adding memoization to my original version would have achieved the same result.

 ---